MacroUniverse/Go-Solver/README.md

 The game tree of Go reveals all possibilities of a game.
 The tree is composed of connected nodes, each node represents a status of the board.
 The node at the top of the game tree represents an empty board, and a node at the bottom of the tree represents configuration of the board when the game ends.
 A node may connect to multiple lower nodes (child nodes), but it can only connect to one parent node (the node that leads to it).
 Sibling nodes are the nodes that share the same parents.

 Let's assume that two gods play the game starting from a given node in the tree with a given komi.
-According to game theory, if this is fair, the game will end with a draw, if this is unfair, the advantageous side is guaranteed to win.
+According to game theory, if the starting node is fair, the game will end with a draw, if this is unfair, the advantageous side is guaranteed to win.

 The current objective of this project is to decide, for a given node and given komi, whether it is fair, and which side is advantageous (i.e. solving that node).
 Apparently, the closer the node is to the bottom, the easier it can be solved.